HYGIENE AND FERTILIZATION PROJECT

 Burkina Faso: in activity

 The hygiene and fertilization program is a multi-sectoral sustainable development project that integrates sanitation, environment, productivity and social cohesion concerns.
 Inspired by KOASSANGA Association’s success story in the locality of Barkouytenga, this project was set up to benefit the families displaced by the Boungou Mine in the Est region.

 The low-cost ECOSAN ecological latrines offer a simple, natural means, by processing excrement separately, to produce compost that can be used by farmers to improve soil quality.
 Through the process, SEMAFO Foundation aims to increase agricultural productivity and boost owner income without having to buy expensive fertilizer.
 The goal is to empower families to become self-sufficient in food by significantly increasing agricultural production.
 The use of agricultural by-products encourages high-yield ecological farming that is respectful of the environment.
 In fact, agricultural tests carried out over the past 6 years with the support of the Ministry of Agriculture demonstrate that the use of urine and feces enables higher agricultural yields than those achieved with chemical fertilizers (NPK and urea).

 This project, launched to assist households impacted by mining activity in the Est region, enabled 169 ECOSAN latrines to be built for the households.
 Training and awareness campaigns were carried out, together with the KOASSANGA association, so that the families understood the justification for the project as well as the practical conditions of use.

-Subsequently, a variety of courses will be offered to beneficiaries to enable them not only to produce enough grain to feed themselves, but also to sell a portion.
+Subsequently, a variety of courses has been offered to beneficiaries to enable them not only to produce enough grain to feed themselves, but also to sell a portion.
 This allows participants to earn additional income while protecting the environment, and without buying expensive fertilizers:

 - Training animators in ecological farming